 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More modern: Was introduced somewhat (1 year and 8 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the GM1 emerges as the winner of the match-up (8 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the GM1 comes out slightly ahead of the S-1 (9 : 8 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.